ntbloom/drinkbase/API/DrinkBase_methods.md

-### Methods Used in DrinkBase class, defined in drinkStore.py
---
+    def calcABV(self, drink):
+      '''returns alcohol by volume for 'drink' as a float''' --
+    def calcAlcoholUnits(self, drink):
+      '''returns total units of alcohol for 'drink' as a float''' --
+    def calcBrightness(self, drink):
+      '''returns brightness value for 'drink' as a float''' --
+    def calcMelt(self, drink):
+      '''returns melt value for 'drink' as a float''' --
+    def calcVolume(self, drink):
+      '''returns total volume of drink as a float''' --
-    def convertUnits(drink, ingredient):
+    def convertUnits(self, drink, ingredient):
-        '''converts ingredient amount into ounces''' --
+        '''returns quantity of 'ingredient' in ounces as a float''' --
-    def drinkData(drink, SQLcolumn):
+    def drinkData(self, drink, SQLcolumn):
-        '''returns data for given drink as dictionary''' --
+        '''returns prep data for 'drink' as a dictionary''' --
-    def ingData(ingredient, SQLcolumn):
+    def ingData(self, ingredient, SQLcolumn):
-        '''returns data for given ingredient as dictionary''' --
+        '''returns data for 'ingredient' as a dictionary''' --
-    def ingSearch(ingredient):
+    def ingSearch(self, ingredient):
-        '''populates set of drinks that contain 'ingredient' variable''' --
+        '''returns drinks that contain 'ingredient' as a set''' --
+    def getIng(self, drink):
+        '''returns ingredients in 'drink' as a list''' --
-    def getData(drink):
+    def getRecipe(self, drink):
-        '''returns chemistry and build data for each drink as dictionary''' --
+        '''returns full recipe for 'drink' as a dictionary''' --
+    def nameSearch(self, nameQuery):
+        '''returns drink names matching 'nameQuery' as set''' --
-    def getIng(drink):
+    def sendData(self, drink):
-        '''returns list of ingredients for a given drink''' --
+        '''returns API-ready data for 'drink' as a dictionary''' --
-    def getRecipe(drink):
+    def sendRecipe(self, drinks):
-        '''returns full recipe for 'drink' variable''' --
+        '''returns full recipe for 'drinks' as JSON'''
-    def nameSearch(name):
-        '''populates set of drinks whose name matches 'name' variable''' --
-    def sendRecipe(drinks):
-        '''formats recipe list as JSON data for given list of drink